Thank you for your interest in volunteering.

 Get hands on

-Monthly Work Days
+Monthly Task Days

-Support a local nature reserve
+Support a nature reserve

 User Forum Walks

-We run reserve User Forum walks and talks a couple of times a year for many reserves.
+Interested in your local reserve?
+User Forum walks and online talks happen twice a year for many reserves.

 This is a great opportunity to find out more about how we manage the site, hear future plans, ask questions and give input.
 We love to hear your thoughts.

 Record local wildlife

-All species records are welcome, from beginners to experts and all records go into the NBN atlas and help us build up a picture of what wildlife calls Sheffield and Rotherham home, and how these species are changing.
+All species records are welcome, from beginners to experts and all records go into the NBN atlas to help build a picture of what wildlife calls Sheffield and Rotherham home, and how these species are changing.

 Unfortunately we are unable to support under 14s volunteering, but may have activities or partner events to take part in, please see our upcoming events.

-– We keep in touch with a regular volunteer newsletter.
+– We keep in touch with a monthly volunteer e-newsletter.

 For more placement and job adverts, please visit: conservationjobs.co.uk, countryside-jobs.com or the Voluntary Action centres in Rotherham and Sheffield.